Efficient Implementation of Relativistic Coupled Cluster Linear Response Theory in Combination with Perturbation Sensitive Natural Spinors and Cholesky Decomposition Treatment of Two-electron Integrals: Results and Discussion

 \subsection{Polarizability of Group IIB atoms}

-We begin by analyzing the frequency-dependent dispersion of the polarizability for Zn, Cd, and Hg atoms.
+To test the accuracy of the X2CAMF and X2CMP-based LR-CCSD method, we have calculated the dynamic polarizability of Zn, Cd, and Hg atoms.
 These systems have been widely used as benchmarks in previous LRCCSD implementations based on the SFX2C1e,\cite{chakraborty2025spin} X2C,\cite{yuan2024formulation} and four-component (4c)\cite{chakraborty2025low-cost} Hamiltonians, all employing the s-aug-dyall.v2z basis set.
-In the present work, we employ the X2CAMF and X2CMP Hamiltonians in conjunction with Cholesky decomposition (CD) and compare the resulting dynamic polarizabilities with our earlier 4c results, as shown in Fig.~\ref{fig:zncdhg_dispersion}.
-Both X2CMP and X2CAMF exhibit excellent agreement with the 4c data over the entire frequency range for all three atoms.
-Importantly, the pole positions corresponding to both the spin-forbidden ${}^{1}S_{0}\rightarrow{}^{3}P_{1}$ and spin-allowed ${}^{1}S_{0}\rightarrow{}^{1}P_{1}$ transitions are accurately reproduced by both Hamiltonians.
-Furthermore, X2CMP and X2CAMF correctly capture the widths of the poles for Zn, Cd, and Hg, closely following the trends observed in the 4c calculations.
-In particular, the systematic increase in pole widths from Zn to Hg, arising from the enhancement of spin–orbit coupling, is clearly reflected in both approaches.
+From Fig.~\ref{fig:zncdhg_dispersion}, it can be seen that both the X2CMP- and X2CAMF-based LR-CCSD methods exhibit excellent agreement with the 4c data over the entire frequency range for the Zn atom.
+Analogous behavior is also observed for Cd and Hg, as presented in Figs.~S1 and S2 of the SI.
+Importantly, the pole positions corresponding to the spin-forbidden ${}^{1}S_{0}\rightarrow{}^{3}P_{1}$ and spin-allowed ${}^{1}S_{0}\rightarrow{}^{1}P_{1}$ transitions are accurately reproduced by both Hamiltonians.
+Furthermore, X2CMP and X2CAMF Hamiltonians accurately reproduce the widths of the poles for Zn, Cd, and Hg, closely following the trends observed in the 4c calculations.
+In particular, the systematic increase in pole widths from Zn to Hg, arising from the enhancement of spin-orbit coupling, is clearly reflected in both approaches.
 These results collectively demonstrate the accuracy of the present X2CMP and X2CAMF-based LRCCSD implementations.